Lukasz-pluszczewski/reduxBreeze/docs/api.md

    {
      foo: 'state.foo.value',
      bar: 'bar.value', // you can omit 'state.' from the begining of path
+     noValue: 'noValue.value' // will throw error
+     noValueWithDefault: ['noValue.value', 'defaultValue'] // no error thrown, if noValue is undefined this will return defaultValue
-     noValue: 'noValue.value' // no error thrown, if noValue is undefined this will return undefined as well
+     noValueWithDefault: ['noValue.value'] // no error thrown, if noValue is undefined this will return undefined
      baz: state => state.baz.value, // you can also use selectors by passing a function that accepts state as argument }
  )(MyComponent);